 Paul & Silas had been released from prison in Philippi, (see chapter 16), and were requested to leave the city.
 We are told here that they passed through Amphipolis and Apollonia on the way to Thessalonica.
 Amphipolis, whose name means an all round city, was an unusual city as it was round instead of square.
 (Most cities were built with square walls around them.)
 The city was about three miles from the Aegean Sea, Apollonia was to its West and Thessalonica was about thirty eight miles West of Apollonia.
 Thessalonica had three rivers near it that flowed into the sea and it was a larger city as we know due to the fact that it had a synagogue.
 (The formation of a synagogue required there to be at least ten adult Jewish men.)

-As his custom was, Paul went into the synagogue, and on three Sabbath days he reasoned with them from the Scriptures, explaining and proving that the Christ had to suffer and rise from the dead.
-'This Jesus I am proclaiming to you is the Christ,' he said.
+According to his usual practice, Sha'ul went in; and on three Shabbats he gave them drashes from the Tanakh, explaining and proving that the Messiah had to suffer and rise again from the dead, and that "this Yeshua whom I am proclaiming to you is the Messiah."

 Paul did his usual thing in that he went into the local synagogue and shared the Word of God.
 Usually, some would believe in Jesus while most of them rejected the teaching and forced him out to the Gentiles.
 That is how most of the local bodies of believers ("churches") were started.
 He spent less than a month speaking in the synagogue because we are told that he preached on only three Sabbath days.
 (Paul was not called to put roots down for himself in any one place.
 He was called to travel and preach the Word.)
 His message was always consistent in that it was about the death of Christ and the fact that He rose from the dead.

-Some of the Jews were persuaded and joined Paul and Silas, as did a large number of God-fearing Greeks and not a few prominent women.
-But the Jews were jealous; so they rounded up some bad characters from the marketplace, formed a mob and started a riot in the city.
+Some of the Jews were persuaded and threw in their lot with Sha'ul and Sila, as did a great many of the Greek men who were "God-fearers," and not a few of the leading women.
+But the unbelieving Jews grew jealous; so they got together some vicious men from the riffraff hanging around in the market square, collected a crowd and started a riot in the city.

 We see that the result of Paul's preaching is pretty much the normal as he drew opposition.
 The Jewish leadership saw there power and authority shrinking (just as they did in Jesus' days on earth) and so they opposed him and tried to run him out of the city by starting riots.
 The sad truth is that in many ways this type of behavior has also crept into the "church" of today with congregations fighting over believers joining their assemblies instead of going out to reach the lost.
 Please, pray for this attitude to be removed from the "church".

-They rushed to Jason's house in search of Paul and Silas in order to bring them out to the crowd.
-But when they did not find them, they dragged Jason and some other brothers before the city officials, shouting: 'These men who have caused trouble all over the world have now come here, and Jason has welcomed them into his house.
-They are all defying Caesar's decrees, saying that there is another king, one called Jesus.'
+They attacked Jason's house, hoping to bring Sha'ul and Sila out to the mob.
+But when they didn't find them, they dragged Jason and some other brothers before the city authorities and shouted, "These men who have turned the whole world upside down have come here too!
+And Jason has let them stay in his home!
+All of them are defying the decrees of the Emperor; because they assert that there is another king, Yeshua!"

 Since they could not find Paul and Silas, the mob grabbed Jason and other Christians and took them before the city officials.
 Then, they accused them of treason in hopes of eliminating the spread of the Truth.
 This is a pattern that occurs throughout history even to this day in that, if the facts do not support their opposition to the Gospel, Christians are accused of crimes such as treason and then they are persecuted.